-- Coverage by Technology offers the distribution of results by the Operating Systems issues were reported against.
-To drill even deeper, hover over the Operating Systems (OS) – mobile OSs will be sliced by device and OS version, and desktop OSs will ve slices by web browser and OS version.
+- Coverage by Technology offers the distribution of results by the Operating Systems issues reported against.
+To drill even deeper, hover over the Operating Systems (OS) – mobile OSs will be sliced by device and OS version, and desktop OSs will be sliced by web browser and OS version.

 - Coverage by Location offers a map view highlighting the distribution of results based on the tester country issues were reported from.
 You may zoom the map in and out and drag it to focus on interest areas.

 Examining the results by coverage allows you to better address issues as well as align the testing strategy of future builds.